nikosportolos/ansix/README.md

 ## Introduction

-_An early character-based display terminal that executed standard ANSI commands to control the cursor, clear the screen and set colors.
-The commands were preceded with an escape character (ANSI escape codes), and although widely used in the 1980s, ANSI commands still exist in various communications programs._

 ANSI escape codes, also known as ANSI color codes or ANSI escape sequences, are a set of standardized sequences of characters used in computing to control text formatting, color, and other visual aspects of terminal output.